-5th to 12th May 23rd to 30th June 22nd to 29th September 26th May to 2nd June 21st to 28th July 6th to 13th October 9th to 16th June and support, meals (dinner first day to breakfast last day), and local wine and mineral water with lunch and dinner.
-Rates EXCLUDE international flights to Italy and taxes, transfers between your arrival / departing airport and Sovana (the start / end point of the ride), 'premium' (label) wines, and extra drinks whilst riding, personal medical / travel insurance (which all riders must have), supplements for a single room, any visa fees and any tips you may wish to leave.
+Rates INCLUDE 6 or 7 nights' twin accommodation, all riding, guiding and equipment, back up vehicle and support, meals (dinner first day to breakfast last day), local wine and mineral water with lunch and dinner.
+Rates EXCLUDE International flights to Italy and taxes, transfers between your arrival / departing airport and Sovana (the start / end point of the ride), 'premium' (label) wines, and extra drinks whilst riding, personal medical / travel insurance (which all riders must have), supplements for a single room, any visa fees and any tips you may wish to leave.